aaqibpanjwani/aaqibpanjwani.github.io/Anger.md

 18. Remove myself before the "teeth" come out and it's not a reaction
 19. ~~react~~
 20. **regulate**
+21. Repeat all steps if necessary as many times as possible, until exhausted, then proceed to the next step.
-21. **If all else fails, every single attempt has been "thwarted".
+22. **If all else fails, every single attempt has been "thwarted".
 Step. up. push. back. and leave.**